u7923271/comp1100-2024s1-ass1/README.md

 ## Communicating

 **Do not** post your code publicly, even for Part A, on Ed Discussions or via any other means.
-Posts on Ed Discussions can trigger emails to all students, depending on how they have configured notifications, so if by mistake you post your code publicly, others will have access to your code and you may be held responsible for plagiarism.
+Posts on Ed Discussions can trigger emails to students, depending on how they have configured their notifications, so if by mistake you post your code publicly, others will have access to your code and you may be held responsible for plagiarism.